-To make sure everything is working properly, open a .coco file, and make sure Coconut appears in the bottom right-hand corner.
+To make sure everything is working properly, open a .coco file, and make sure Coconut appears in the bottom righthand corner.
 If something else appears, like Plain Text, click on it, select Open all with current extension as... at the top of the resulting menu, and then select Coconut.
+Note: Coconut syntax highlighting for SublimeText is provided by the sublime-coconut package.